 Instead of the above two classical one-zone models, \cite{Ramambason2020} propose two-zone photoionization models, in which ionization parameters and covering fractions are varied along different lines of sight.
 The two-zone models successfully reproduce the observed emission-line properties in low-$z$ LCEs, including [\sulf{2}]-deficiency, and are compatible to results from UV absorption-line studies.

-In Figure \ref{fig:cartoon} we show schematic diagrams of such a two-zone model for a LCE and a non-LCE in the context of a simple wind-blown shell.
-In the former case, only the optically thick clouds contribute to [\sulf{2}] emission while both the clouds and the optically thin regions between the clouds contribute to emission from Balmer and high ionization metal lines.
+In Figure \ref{fig:cartoon} we show schematic diagrams of such a two-zone model for a LCE and a non-LCE in the context of a simple windblown shell.
+In the former case, only the optically thick clouds contribute to [\sulf{2}] emission while both the clouds and the optically thin regions between the clouds contribute to emission from Balmer and high-ionization metal lines.
 In the latter case the entire shell contributes to the [\sulf{2}] emission.